Buchanan Street

-Buchanan Street is one of the main shopping thoroughfares in Glasgow, the largest city in Scotland.
+Buchanan Street is one of the main shopping thoroughfares in Glasgow, Scotland.
 It forms the central stretch of Glasgow's famous shopping district with a generally more upmarket range of shops than the neighbouring streets: Argyle Street, and Sauchiehall Street.

 History

 Buchanan Street looking southward towards Argyle Street and the River Clyde.
 The green glass entrance to Buchanan Street subway station is visible midway.

 Buchanan Street was first feued in 1777 and named after a wealthy Tobacco Lord, plantation owner and former Lord Provost of Glasgow, Andrew Buchanan of Buchanan, Hastie, & Co.
 He was proprietor of the ground on which it was formed from Argyle Street up to today's Gordon Street.
 Andrew had died in 1759 and his tobacco empire was inherited by his son James Buchanan of Drumpellier (also twice Lord Provost of Glasgow).
 The family made huge losses following the American Revolution of 1776, losing all their plantations in Virginia.
 The family members moved into textile manufacturing and industrial expansion.
 Sale of the land was probably at least in part to offset these initial losses.
 Palladian villas, similar to those of the 18th century in Argyle Street, Miller Street and Queen Street were erected along with other terraced townhouses from the 1790s onwards, similar to the new George Square and new Royal Exchange Square.
 Shops, hotels, banks, offices and clubs soon followed including the Western Club and the Athenaeum, later known as the Royal Scottish Academy of Music & Drama, linking through from St George's Place.
 West of Buchanan Street the classical New Town of Blythswood was started around 1800, developed by William Harley and rising up Blythswood Hill to Blythswood Square.

 The land around the north and northeast of Buchanan Street, heading towards Port Dundas on the canal, became home to Buchanan Street railway station serving northern Scotland, the first railway terminal in the city-centre.
 Originally owned by the Caledonian Railway, then the London Midland and Scottish Railway and finally British Railways, it closed in 1966 and the area now contains Glasgow Caledonian University.